Protein tertiary structure: Stability of native states

-Thermostability

 A protein folded into its native state or native conformation typically has a lower Gibbs free energy (a combination of enthalpy and entropy) than the unfolded conformation.
 A protein will tend towards low-energy conformations, which will determine the protein's fold in the cellular environment.
 Because many similar conformations will have similar energies, protein structures are dynamic, fluctuating between these similar structures.